Unboxed-Software/solana-course/content/program-testing.md

 ### What are RPC tests?

 Solana programs support unit and integration tests in Rust like we just discussed, but there is also a third way to test your programs that is unique to smart contract development.
 The alternative method is to test your program is by deploying it to either Devnet or a local validator and sending transactions to it from some client that you created.
-Deploying to Devnet and then sending transactions to the program is essentially what we have been doing for the entirety of this course so you should be pretty familiar with that already and the first lesson of this module covered deploying to a local validator.
+Deploying to Devnet and then sending transactions to the program is essentially what we have been doing for the entirety of this course so you should be pretty familiar with that already.
+If you'd like a refresher, review the first lesson of this module which covered deploying to a local validator.

 As a reminder, the Solana CLI has a command that, when run, will start a full-featured, single-node cluster on the your workstation that you can then deploy programs and submit transactions to.
 To start the local validator, simply run `solana-test-validator`.